airevo2/ReaL_ON_EDA/README.md

 compute the Pass Rate by requiring the generated code to meet both criteria simultaneously.

 ## Future work
-We will do the evaluation on the OpenRoad scripts dataset (https://huggingface.co/datasets/zjw010/EDA_Dataset).
+We verify the robustness of **REAL** framework on the Python Code Safety improvement.
+For further work.
+We will do the evaluation on the OpenRoad scripts dataset we collected (https://huggingface.co/datasets/zjw010/EDA_Dataset).